pulumi/docs/reference/cli/pulumi_whoami.md

 ## pulumi whoami

-Display current logged in user
+Display the current logged-in user

 ### Synopsis

-Display current logged in user
+Display the current logged-in user

 Displays the username of the currently logged in user.